 Breathe Better.
 Sleep Better.

 Apnea literally means “no breath”.
-This a condition where normal breathing is obstructed during sleep.
+Apnea is a condition where normal breathing is obstructed during sleep.
 There are three types of apnea: obstructive, central, and mixed; of the three, obstructive is the most common.
 Despite the difference in the root cause of each type, in all three, people with untreated sleep apnea stop breathing repeatedly during their sleep, sometimes hundreds of times during the night and often for a minute or longer.

 Obstructive sleep apnea (OSA) is caused by a blockage of the airway, usually when the soft tissue in the rear of the throat collapses and closes during sleep.
 In central sleep apnea, the airway is not blocked but the brain fails to signal the muscles to breathe.
 Mixed apnea, as the name implies, is a combination of the two.
 With each apnea event, the brain briefly arouses people with sleep apnea in order for them to resume breathing, but consequently sleep is extremely fragmented and of poor quality.